 track if the initialization took place or not.
 It also introduces a

-conditional block which gets evaluated every time the script
+conditional block which gets evaluated every time the script is

 run.